 By Lorna Willox

 You’ve likely seen many headlines and heard opinions about how the pandemic will affect graduates’ chances of getting a job.
-After all, the consequences of two lockdowns have undoubtedly been severe for the job market.
+After all, the consequences of COVID have undoubtedly been severe for the job market.

 Seeing stories likes these, it can be easy to be disheartened about your own job hunt.
 However, it’s important to remember that many of these headlines and job hunt myths may not be relevant to every sector and your individual circumstances.
 The job market will likely be tough over the next few years, but there’s reason for graduates to be hopeful.